threedworld-mit/tdw/Documentation/lessons/replicants/overview.md

 Replicants move via a combination of inverse kinematics (IK) for actions such as reaching for an object; the combined joint movement is fluid and plausible.
 Replicants can also perform arbitrary pre-recorded animations, meaning that specific complex actions are far easier to achieve than in a robotics simulation.

 Replicants are visually similar to [non-physics humanoids](../non_physics_humanoids/overview.md) but *do* exist in a physics context.
-Replicants are massless but will generate physics events.
+Replicants can *cause* physics events but won't *respond* to physics events.
 For example, if a Replicant walks into an object, it will push the object aside.
 Non-physics humanoids, on the other hand, will move through objects without interacting with them.

 ![](images/crash.gif)